Lowe's lays out plan to boost sales, eyes acquisitions

 Lowe's launched mylowes.com in mid-October, a site that allows shoppers to save their room dimensions, create a shopping list and set reminders for recurring items such as air filters and batteries for smoke alarms.

 Lowe's, which has already launched iPhone and iPad apps, plans to offer Android and other apps soon.
-It also hopes to let customers pay with their smartphones at some point.
+Lowe's also hopes to let customers pay with their smartphones at some point.

 It also increased its assortment of products online and will continue to do so, said Robert Gfeller, who was named executive vice president of merchandising in January 2011.